 How do I get screened for colorectal cancer?

-If you experience such symptoms or have a family history you should consult a health professional to discuss which screening is right for you.
+If you experience symptoms or have a family history, you should consult a health professional to discuss which screening is right for you.

 What is the Home Screening Test (FIT)?

 The home screening test used by the PEI Colorectal Cancer Screening Program is known as the fecal immunochemical test (FIT).
 The FIT will check for blood in the stool that cannot be seen with the naked eye.